Cadet (dinghy): Design

 The boat is crewed by two people and sails with a bermuda rigged mainsail, jib and spinnaker.
 The Cadet is the only recognised two persons youth-boat by World Sailing (formerly ISAF) as an International Competitive Youth Sailing Class since 1958.
 Over 10,000 Cadets have been built worldwide by registered licensed builders on four continents.
 The Cadet is sailed internationally throughout Europe, Asia, Australia and South America.
 Originally made of wood, the majority of the international fleet is now constructed of fibreglass.
-The strongest fleets are currently situated in the Ukraine, Poland, Belgium, Australia and Argentina.
+The strongest fleets are currently situated in Ukraine, Poland, Belgium, Australia and Argentina.
 Argentine sailors won 14 world championships in the 20-year period between 1991 and 2010.
 The Cadet is 3.2 metres long, 1.38 m wide, and weighs 54 kilograms.
 With the centerboard up, the hull draft is 16 cm; the mast is deck-stepped and 5.22 m high, the mainsail area is 3.9 m2, the jib 1.26 m2 and the spinnaker 4.25 m2.
 The side decks are designed so that a capsize normally does not fill the hull with water.
 In a mixed fleet, the Cadet has a Portsmouth Yardstick handicap of 1428, the second-slowest in the PY scheme.